Inquiry & Application

-- Call or email for more information.
-We would be happy to meet with you to answer any questions you may have.
+- Contact for more information, we are more than happy to meet with you to discuss the program and answer any questions you may have

-- Once your application has been received, we will schedule an interview.
+- When your application has been received, we will contact you to schedule an interview